 If your business is still in its early days, you might not think that building a recruiting team right now is a priority.
-But as your company grows, so too will your need to have great people hire more great people, to nurture and manage talent pipelines that are hopefully being created.
+But as your company grows, so too will your need to have a recruiting team of great people hire more great people, to nurture and manage talent pipelines that are hopefully being created.

 When companies start out, the existing employees are generally able to handle the initial recruitment of new people themselves, usually with the aid of technology or even by outsourcing the recruitment requirements to dedicated external HR specialists.